 Sarcasm Detection

 "Great, another app update that breaks everything I use daily."
-Every lexicon and most ML models will classify this as positive because of "great."
-Transformer models catch sarcasm more often, but no tool is reliable here.
-If sarcasm is common in your domain (tech Twitter, political commentary), consider adding a sarcasm detection layer or manually reviewing the "positive with high engagement" cluster, which often contains viral sarcastic posts.
+Every lexicon and most ML models read this as positive because of "great."
+Transformers catch sarcasm more often, but none is reliable.
+If sarcasm is common in your domain (tech Twitter, political commentary), add a sarcasm layer or manually review the "positive with high engagement" cluster, which often hides viral sarcastic posts.

 Bot and Spam Contamination